b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 This guide will help you get started with developing the Qwiki VS Code extension.
 Qwiki is a VS Code extension that generates documentation for code using AI models.

+## Audience & Guardrails

+- **AI agents**
+  - Do not run, build, or preview the extension unless explicitly asked.
+  - Avoid adding code comments; keep functions short, simple, and self-explanatory.
+  - Do not create tests unless the request calls for them.
+  - Use existing services, repositories, factories, constants, and the DI container—never bypass the established seams.
+- **Human developers**
+  - Follow this onboarding guide for local setup, debugging, and contribution workflow details.
+  - Prefer the same architectural seams outlined here and in `docs/ARCHITECTURE.md` to keep contributions consistent.

 ## Prerequisites

 Before you start, make sure you have: